We all think about the nutrition we need in our own diets, time and time again. At least, I certainly hope that the majority of you out there do!

 Garden lime boosts nutrients and tweaks the pH of soil, though it’s best for use only when magnesium is missing.

 Dolomitic lime has higher magnesium levels, while the calcific type boasts more calcium.
-Both can raise acidity, so avoid applying in already acid soils or near plants preferring alkalinity.
+Both can raise pH, so avoid applying in already alkaline soils or near plants preferring acidity.

 Gypsum is not recommended for frequent use, though it works great for fresh broken ground.
 It is pH neutral, but known to slightly acidify.

 As you have read so far, there is a huge assortment of plant foods out there, each doing different things, and providing varying nutrients and actions in your garden.